-The LIFELINE Grant Program will provide five one-year grant awards in the amount of $140,000.
-Of the five awards given, one award will specifically focus on pediatric lupus research and another will focus specifically on lupus nephritis research.
+The LIFELINE Grant Program will provide two one-year grant awards, each in the amount of $135,000.
 This is a non-renewable award.

 Funds can be used at the discretion of the Primary Investigator but are limited to supporting salary and fringe benefits.
 The Foundation will not support use of the funds to cover indirect costs.

 The LIFELINE Grant Program is now accepting applications.
 Download the 2015 LIFELINE Request for Applications (RFA) to learn about eligibility, how to submit an application, evaluation criteria, and more.